-Policy 6-13 has been incorporated in part into Chapter 15 to become Policy 15-8
+Policy 6-13 has been incorporated in part into Chapter 15 to become Policy 15-3.

-Policy 6-14 has been incorporated in its entirety into Chapter 15 to become Policy 15-9
+Policy 6-14 has been incorporated in its entirety into Chapter 15 to become Policy 15-7.

-Policy 6-16: Core water^ allocation and minimum flows
+Policy 6-16: Core water allocation and minimum flows

-- (a) The taking of surface water^\ shall must be managed in accordance with the minimum flows and core allocations set out for each W water Mmanagement Sub-zone\1 in Schedule B. - (b) The minimum flows and core allocations set out in Schedule B shall be assessed after exclude, and will continue to exclude any takes for hydro electricity lawfully established at the time the Plan becomes operative was notified for hydroelectricity generation have been taken.
-The only exception to this will be the hydro electricity takes from Zone Whau\3c.
+- (a) The taking of surface water shall must be managed in accordance with the minimum flows and core allocations set out for each Wwater Mmanagement Sub-zone in Schedule B to Part II the Regional Plan.3 - (b) The minimum flows and core allocations set out in Schedule B shall be assessed after exclude, and must continue to exclude any takes for hydro electricity lawfully established as at 31 May 2007. for hydroelectricity generation have been taken.
+The only exception to this will be the hydro electricity takes from Zone Whau_3c.38